 Love that concept!
 When you decided to start learning to become a bookkeeper, what was going through your mind?

 Well, like I said, I tried to learn it on my own and failed miserably.
 I should mention here that I am usually the type of person that can teach myself anything… guitar, violin, bass, piano, crochet, knitting, oil painting, languages, etc. But for some reason, this just wasn’t clicking.

 I knew if I was going to do this it definitely needed to be a program of some sort (being taught to me vs. self-learning) and completely online since I was a stay-at-home mom to my brand new baby and 2.5-year-old.
-Luckily, I found Bookkeeper Business Academy; it fit the bill to a T.
+Luckily, I found Bookkeeper Business Launch; it fit the bill to a T.